 Event triggers can be used to make events active for just a subset of the simulation time steps.
 Events may trigger once, or during a period defined by a starting and ending time step.
 In the latter case, a periodicity setting is also available.
 For example, suppose an event starts at time step 5, has a period of 3, and triggers for just 1 time step per period.
 The event will then execute on time steps 5, 8, 11, 14, etc. An event that starts at time step 5 and has a period of 10 will execute on time steps 5, 15, 25, 35, etc. If the time step is a day, and an event starts on step 150, triggers with period 365, and triggers for 30 time steps per period, then the event will fire for a month each year, beginning on the 150 day of the year.

 When triggering is set, an icon will be displayed in the event sequence, just to the left of the event.
-If an event has been turned off, then a icon will be displayed.
-A icon is displayed when the event will trigger just once.
-A icon indicates that the event will trigger more than once.
-The arrow icons will both turn red if triggering somehow becomes corrupted.
+A single-arrow icon is used if the event triggers just once, and a double-arrow icon indicates that an event will trigger more than once.
+The arrow icons will turn red if triggering scheme becomes corrupted.
 The triggering conditions will be displayed in a tool-tip when the mouse is placed over a triggering icon.
 When triggering is off, events will be active in every time step.
 In addition to the context menu, the triggering dialog can be accessed by double-clicking the triggering icons.

 Events can also be turned off entirely by selecting the Toggle Event On/Off context-menu option.